mikaelnousiainen/RS41ng/README.md

 #### Connect the DFM-17 radiosonde to the programmer

+1. Since the DFM-17 programming connector is just an unpopulated group of pads on the circuit board, **you will need to either solder wires directly to the pads or alternatively solder a 0.05" (1.27mm) 5-by-2 pin header to the pads**.
+   There are suitable ribbon cables with 5x2 0.05" connectors available for this type of pin header.
+2. Connect an ST-LINK v2 programmer dongle to the sonde via the following pins:
+    * SWDIO -> Pin 2 (SWDIO)
+    * SWCLK -> Pin 4 (SWCLK)
+    * RST -> Pin 10 (RST)
+    * GND -> Pin 5 (GND)
+    * 3.3V -> Pin 1 (VTRef) (only required when using the programmer to power the sonde)
-1. If your ST-LINK v2 programmer is capable of providing a voltage of 3.3V (as some third-party clones are), remove the batteries from the sonde.
+3. If your ST-LINK v2 programmer is capable of providing a voltage of 3.3V (as some third-party clones are), remove the batteries from the sonde.
 Otherwise, leave the batteries in and power on the sonde.
-2. Connect an ST-LINK v2 programmer dongle to the sonde via the following pins:
-    * SWDIO -> (SWDIO)
-    * SWCLK -> (SWCLK)
-    * RST -> (RST)
-    * GND -> (GND)
-    * 3.3V -> (VTRef) (only required when using the programmer to power the sonde)
-    * Note that you will need to either solder wires directly to the connector or solder a 0.05" (1.27mm) 5-by-2 pin header to the connector.

 ## Flashing the radiosonde with the firmware (both RS41 and DFM-17)